Ghostkeeper/MetaProgrammingWorkshop/notes.md

     return func(*args, **kwargs)
   return wrapper
 ```
-4. Modify m0debugging.py: Instead of prints, use @debugme.
+4. Modify code: Instead of prints, use @debugme.
 5. Demonstrate effect:
 ```
 from m0debugging import *
 add(3, 4)
 div(3, 4)
 ```
+6. You could replace the prints with logging or profiling later, just in one place.